Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Introduction

 \section{Introduction}

-Following the influential work by \cite{hamilton89}, dynamic models with parameters that are subject to changes driven by an unobservable Markov chain (the regime or state sequence) have attracted considerable attention in many different fields.
-An important subclass of such models, also used widely in a variety of disciplines, are so-called hidden Markov models, in which the observations are conditionally independent given the regime sequence (see, e.g., the review paper by \cite{Ephraim2002} and the references therein).
-The hidden Markov chain is commonly taken to be time-homogeneous.
+Stochastic models with parameters that are subject to changes driven by an unobservable Markov chain (the regime or state sequence) have attracted considerable attention in many different areas, the influential work by \cite{hamilton89} being a prominent example from the econometrics literature.
+An important subclass of such models, the so-called hidden Markov models, in which observations are conditionally independent given the regime sequence, are also widely used in a variety of disciplines.
+A common assumption in these models is that the unobservable Markov chain is temporally homogeneous.

-In this paper we focus on a larger class of models in which the hidden regime process and the observation process (conditional on the regimes) are both time-inhomogeneous Markov chains.
-This is a useful generalization of models with a time-invariant transition mechanism, which has found numerous applications, especially in economics (e.g. \cite{dieb94}, \cite{filardo94} ).
-Inference in such models is typically likelihood based, but very little is currently known about the asymptotic properties of the associated maximum likelihood (ML) estimator.
+In this paper, we focus on a larger class of models in which the hidden regime process and the observation process (conditional on the regimes) are both temporally inhomogeneous Markov chains.
+This is a useful generalization of models with a time-invariant transition mechanism that has found numerous applications, especially in economics and finance.\footnote{Examples include, among many others, applications to the analysis of business-cycle fluctuations (e.g., \cite{filardo94}, \cite{FilardoGordon98}, \cite{ravn99}, \cite{Simpson01}, \cite{rivas15}), interest rates and yields (e.g., \cite{Gray96}, \cite{BekaertH01}, \cite{ang02}, \cite{angbek02j}, \cite{pses21}), consumption growth (\cite{Whitelaw00}), currency crises (e.g., \cite{peria02}, \cite{mourat08}), and cryptocurrency returns (\cite{tan21}).} Statistical inference in this class of models is predominantly likelihood based, even though very little is known about the asymptotic properties of the relevant inferential procedures.
+In a typical application, inference is conducted on the implicit assumption that the maximum likelihood (ML) estimator of unknown parameters has its familiar properties of consistency, asymptotic normality, and asymptotic efficiency, and associated confidence sets and hypotheses tests are constructed in the usual manner.
+It hardly needs noting that, unless these properties of likelihood-based inferential procedures known from regular parametric estimation problems hold for Markov regime-switching models with covariate-dependent transition probabilities, inferences drawn from them cannot be justified in any meaningful way and should be interpreted very cautiously.
+Arguing, for instance, as is common in applied work, that an economic variable is a useful leading indicator for business-cycle phases because it appears to have a `statistically significant' coefficient in the transition functions of a Markov-switching model for output growth is problematic when little is known about the properties of the relevant estimators and related tests.